nikhilhenry/UI-UX-Challenge/session-guidelines.md

 ## Competition Outcome :mortar_board:

 Teams are to create an **interactive**<sup id="a1">[1](#f1)</sup> UI design for an app<sup id="a2">[2](#f2)</sup> of their choice related to the event themes.
-Teams can both ideate their own  idea or redesign existing apps related to the event theme.
+Teams can both ideate a product or redesign existing apps related to the event theme.
 Teams finally prepare a pitch deck showcasing both their ideation, user story and final UI design to a panel of Judges.

 ## Awards :trophy:

 We know participation certificates are boring.
 Don't worry we have you covered.
 All teams will receive personalised letters of recommendation from the panel of judges and mentors.
 Additionally, winning teams will receive a **trophy** as a memento for their great effort and innovation.

-Winners will also receive exclusive scholarship access to an in-house app product development course.
+Winners will also receive exclusive scholarship access to an in-house product development course.

 ## Event Themes :earth_asia: